 Congratulations to Allon Moritz who led the project, and to everyone who helped him.
 This is one of the most important new features since the launch of Joomla 3 in 2012.

 Let's take a detailed look at how fields will work in Joomla.
-You can also read our overview of all 19 field types.

 How to use fields on Joomla articles

 Under the "Content" tab, the dropdown menu now has two new options, "Fields" and "Field Groups":

 Under "Fields", you'll be able to click "New" and create fields, using a wide range of different data options.
 Here is the top of the list, which includes Calendar, Checkboxes, Colour, Editor, List, Image and more.
 You can read our overview of all 15 field types.